yashmadan123/DA-100-Analyzing-Data-with-Power-BI/Instructions/Labs/02-load-data-with-power-query-in-power-bi-desktop.md

 	![Picture 5694](Linked_image_Files/02-load-data-with-power-query-in-power-bi-desktop_image77.png)

+10. Click on **OK**.
-10. In the status bar, verify that the query now has eight columns and 397 rows.
+11. In the status bar, verify that the query now has eight columns and 397 rows.

 	![Picture 5695](Linked_image_Files/02-load-data-with-power-query-in-power-bi-desktop_image78.png)

 ### **Task 11: Update the ColorFormats query**

-In this task you will update the **ColorFormats** to disable its load.
+In this task, you will update the **ColorFormats** to disable its load.

 1. Select the **ColorFormats** query.